Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/mdmc-glossary/mdmc-glossary-terms.md

 # MDMC glossary of terms
 -----
 This glossary, compiled by the MDMC Metadata Working Group, defines and explains the high-level terms used in the context of the MDMC (meta)data management.
-The definitions make use in a consistent way of glossary terms, which are written in bold with Capital Initial Letters.
+The definitions make use in a consistent way of glossary terms, which are written with Capital Initial Letters and linked to their respective definitions.
 This glossary is intended to be a living document, subject to updates if required by the community.
 For any inquire, please contact Dr. Rossella Aversa (rossella.aversa@kit.edu).

 ### Analysed Data